veikman/ovid/README.md

 # Return value: '<a href="https://www.python.org/psf/">PSF</a>'
 ```

-In this example, an object built from one function can produce a template,
+In this example, an object built from one function can both produce a template
-and parse such a template as in the first example.
+and parse such a template.

 ### Use cases